Logan007/pucr/doc/Implicit Huffman Trees.md

 Recursion is replaced by a loop in which the parameters are adjusted the same way as in the recursive call.
 Also, we take care of the counted down `rec_lvl == 0` outside the loop.

-While shifting towards a more branchless bit-reader design, I came up with the following well working version (not pushed to the repository yet – coming soon):
+While shifting towards a more branchless bit-reader design, I came up with the following well working version:

          uint32_t inline up_get_huffed_value (uint32_t no_of_bits, int32_t rec_lvl) {